CosmoStat/Tutorials/presentation_tips.md

 ❌Baby-talking

 Positive
 : **My Tip:** don't underestimate your audience.
 They may not be expert in your field, but each of them will have a talent, and their own expertise, about which you will typically know very little.
-It's good to explain complex concepts clearly but it's not necessary to rely on over-simplified wrong analogies: ultimately they typically only call for more questions that you won't be able to answer.
+Show that you can explain complex concepts clearly; try to avoid over-simplified wrong analogies: ultimately they typically only call for more questions that you won't be able to answer.
 While simplifying, give also a hint of the complexity of the field you are discussing.
 Science can be clear, but it's not easy.

 <!-- ------------------------ -->